banzaicloud/koperator/README.md

 You can deploy Koperator using a Helm chart.
 Complete the following steps.

-1. Install the Koperator CustomResourceDefinition resources (adjust the version number to the Koperator release you want to install).
-This is performed in a separate step to allow you to uninstall and reinstall Koperator without deleting your installed custom resources.
+1. Install the Koperator `CustomResourceDefinition` resources (adjust the version number to the Koperator release you want to install).
+This is performed in a separate step to allow you to uninstall and reinstall Koperator without deleting your already installed custom resources.

 ```
 kubectl create --validate=false -f https://github.com/banzaicloud/koperator/releases/download/v0.23.1/kafka-operator.crds.yaml